cbaziotis/neat-vision/README.md

       This is needed only in classifications tasks and if provided, it is used for mapping each class label to a user-defined description.

-At this moment, _neat-vision_ only supports the visualization of self-attention mechanisms, operating on the sentence-level and for the following tasks:
- - Regression: predict a single continuous value.
- - Multi-class Classification: a classification task with more than two classes.
-  Each sample belongs to one of `N` classes.
- - Multi-label Classification: we have `N` classes and each sample may belong to more than one classes.
-   Essentially, it is a binary classification task for each class.

 ### Input Format